-- 1. Introduce students to a historical examination of the early development of Western and non-related non-Western art concentrating on painting, sculpture, and architecture. - 2.
+- 1. Introduce students to a historical examination of art concentrating on painting, drawing, sculpture, architecture, and other visual art forms. - 2.
 Introduce the principles of visual communication and visual literacy. - 3.
 Examine the function of art, the perception of art, and the historical effect of religion, technology and other developments in art. - 4.
-Provide examples of early art that indicate a foundation for our contemporary culture (behavior, institutions, professions, etc) - 5.
 Evaluate art by viewing, making verbal and written comments and reactions, as well as the thought processes related to making judgments about art.